josebuenogar1/quiz_creator/README.md

-# test_creator
+# quiz_creator
-this is an app to create tests.
+this is an app to create quizzes.